shirha/Journey/entry.md

 token:      []
 ```

-Then the foundation is sorted and the indexes push to the token array.
+The foundation is sorted then joined('') and the indexes push to the token array.
 Next, the cascades are sorted and there indexes push to the token array also.

 ```
 after sort